Sillhouette/magic-manager-pro-rails-js/README.md

 # MTG Manager Pro

-Manage your MTG cards and create decks from them.
+Manage your MTG cards and create decks from them, now includes JS functionality for provide a smoother user experience.

 ## Installation